arneBersch/Zoeglfrex/Readme.md

 # Zöglfrex
 Zöglfrex is a Free and Open Source stage lighting software.

-It currently runs on Linux (via AppImage) and Windows.
+It currently runs on Linux (via AppImage).

 You can download the latest version of Zöglfrex [here](https://github.com/arneBersch/Zoeglfrex/releases/latest/).